Sihe12/Dat535_project/project/readme.md

 - Finne beste målestasjon for værdata.
 Loop gjennom gurusoft stationNr mapping og finn den som har mest data

+Dokumenter:
+    Hi Everyone,

+    if you have small dataset, make sure to make these changes in the file:

+    /usr/local/hadoop/etc/hadoop/hdfs-site.xml

+    in place of ´dfs.replication´ use the value ´3´ instead of ´2´.

+    This will make sure, all the datanodes have copy of the data and all datanodes should do the job.

+    It might still not work, if your data smaller after pre-processing.

 #Fetch data from 2000-2010